 - Provide opportunities for children to construct new knowledge and skills, based on what they already know and can do.

 - Provide playtime as a tool for learning and developing social skills, such as cooperation.
+Play promotes key abilities that enable children to learn successfully.

 - Provide an environment where children's individual differences and cultural experiences are respected and valued.